-Although most people usually recover from these illnesses, each one can be unpleasant and have serious consequences.
+Although most people usually recover from these three infections, each one can be unpleasant and may have serious consequences.
+These are explained below.

 The MMR vaccine can be offered to young people when they leave school or before they enter further education if they haven’t already had both doses.

 If you aren’t already immune to rubella, you will be offered the MMR vaccine if: